 Contact authorized dealers of this product.
-If they cannot supply original replacement part(s), either contact your nearest Parts Central or call DESA International's Parts Department at 1-800-972-7879 for referral information.
+If they can't supply original replacement part(s), call DESA International's Parts Department at 1-800-972-7879 for referral information.

-When calling DESA International, have ready:
+When calling DESA International, have ready

 - model number of your heater - the replacement part number